 THE RELIABLE COMPANION TO YOUR HIGH PERFORMANCE CAMERA

 Rodeo is an ultra-compact, rugged, video recorder, designed for RAW recording from high-performance video cameras.
-Rodeo is ideal for demanding applications such as volumetric capture, 4D face/body scanning, motion analysis and industrial trouble-shooting; and is an excellent choice for multi-camera setups.
-Rodeo features a CoaXPress 2.0 video interface, the standard popularly used in newer generation scientific and industrial cameras utilizing large format image sensors with high data rates.
-A broad range of cameras made by IO Industries and other camera manufacturers are supported.
+Rodeo is ideal for demanding video recording applications such as volumetric capture, 4D face/body scanning, test range recording and industrial trouble-shooting; and is an excellent choice for multi-camera setups.
+Rodeo features either a CoaXPress 2.0 or Camera Link video interface and reliably records long sequences of video from a broad range of computer vision and scientific cameras made by IO Industries and other camera manufacturers.

 DEPENDABLE HIGH SPEED VIDEO RECORDING

-Rodeo’s FPGA-based recording engine supports a recording rate of 2 GByte/sec to an internal high-performance solid state drive.
+Rodeo’s FPGA-based recording engine supports a recording rate of over 2 GBytes/sec to an internal high-performance solid state drive.
 This drive stores recordings until they can be transferred through the 10GbE interface for further processing.
-At present, the maximum storage capacity is 1920GB, allowing long clips (or many shorter clips) to be recorded before the storage fills up.
-Video files are stored in an intra-frame lossless-compressed RAW format using the native bit depth of the camera's output, up to 16-bit quality.
+At present, the maximum storage capacity is 7680GB, allowing long clips (or many shorter clips) to be recorded before the storage fills up.
+Video files are stored in a RAW format using the native bit depth of the camera's output, up to 16-bit quality.
 Color video is not demosaiced until further into the workflow.
-Lossless encoding provides more efficient storage and smaller file sizes, allowing longer recording times and faster file transfer times through the network than fully-uncompressed files.
+With Rodeo CoaXPress, lossless encoding is employed during recording, providing more efficient storage and smaller file sizes, for longer recording times and faster file transfer times than fully-uncompressed files.